 XABIER FERNANDEZ – WING TRIMMER / BOW

 Xabi Fernandez began sailing at the age of seven, inspired by his parents.
 His first boat was an Optimist, before moving into the Vaurien double-handed junior dinghy with his brother until he was 17.
-After that he moved in the Olympic 470 for a while, before joining Iker Martinez in the Olympic 49er in 1998.
+After that he moved into the Olympic 470 for a while, before joining Iker Martinez in the Olympic 49er in 1998.
 It was this boat that allowed Fernandez to make the jump to a professional sailing career, after winning world championships and Olympic gold.

 BLEDDYN MON – WING TRIMMER / GRINDER